Reds-Padres Betting Preview, Prediction, How to Watch

-The Cincinnati Reds (12-16) take on the San Diego Padres (15-14) Monday night at Petco Park!
-Check out our MLB odds series as we hand out a Reds-Padres prediction and pick.
+The Cincinnati Reds (13-17) are in southern California to take on the San Diego Padres (16-15) in the final game of a three game set.
+This game will continue our MLB odds series with a Reds-Padres prediction and pick.
 We will also let you know how to watch the game.

-The Reds are 12-16 on the season right now and 5-5 in their last 10 games.
-They have won five of their last six after sweeping the Texas Rangers and taking two of three from the Oakland Athletics.
-They are looking to keep their hot streak going as they head to San Diego for three games.
-In the last seven days, the Reds have been hitting the ball very well.
-They are batting .306 with a slugging percentage of .442.
-Nick Senzel and Henry Ramos have led the way in those games as they are both hitting above .400.
+Game one of this series started off with The Padres scoring two in the first.
+The Reds tied it up in the third and then took the lead in the fourth thanks to a Nick Senzel home run.
+This was all the scoring the Reds would do though.
+San Diego quickly answered with a run of their own in the fourth.
+Ha-Seong Kim hit a three-run shot in the fifth to take the lead for good as the Padres went on to win 8-3.
+Senzel finished with three hits for Cincinnati on the day.
+Fernando Tatis Jr. and Trent Grisham had three hits on the night and they each scored a run.
+Blake Snell went six innings, struck out seven and allowed three runs to earn his first win of the year.

-The Padres have been playing well after a pretty rough start to the season.
-They have won seven of their last 10 games and recently swept the San Francsico Giants in the Mexico City series.
-In their last 10 games, the Padres have raised their average to .227 on the season.
-In the last five games, the Padres are hitting .276, so they are finally playing to their potential.
+Game two was a pitchers duel the whole way.
+Juan Soto doubled in a run in the third inning, but that is the only run Reds’ starter Graham Ashcraft gave up through six innings of work.
+Michael Wacha went six scorless for the Padres and received the no decision.
+Jake Fraley singled in the tying run in the eighth inning and the game would go to extras.
+In the 10th, Jonathan India singled in the extra runner and that would be the game winner.
+Alexis Diaz pitched a scorless bottom half to record his fifth save of the year.

 Here are the Reds-Padres MLB odds, courtesy of FanDuel.